Deer Cave: Fauna

 Deer Cave derives its name from the sambar deer (Cervus unicolor), an uncommon species of deer native to Malaysia, which make their home largely in the immediate area of the cave.
 Additionally, many other animals such as the rhinoceros hornbill, bearded pig, sun bear, and gibbon are native to the local area.

+It hosts also troglobiont freshwater crabs of the genus Cerberusa.

 Surroundings

 Deer Cave was believed to be the largest cave passage in the world until the discovery of Sơn Đoòng cave in Phong Nha-Kẻ Bàng National Park in Vietnam in 2009.
 It is part of the Gunung Mulu National Park, a UNESCO World Heritage Site characterised by amazing caves and karst formations in a mountainous equatorial rainforest setting.

 The Clearwater cave, with approximately 60 km of known passages, is considered the longest cave system in Southeast Asia.
 It is recognised for its clear underground stream, popular with tourists.
 The Wind cave is located on the same trail leading to Clearwater cave, and is known for its blowing wind.
 It contains a chamber dubbed King’s Room, a cavern containing huge columns of stone on both the ceiling and the floor.
 The Lang cave is the smallest of the caves open to the public.
 However, its size allows up-close opportunities to see some of the common cave inhabitants such as bats and swiftlets.